 National Police Check

-A DCSI (Department for Communities and Social Inclusion) check is a more substantial background check and assesses additional information that would not be detected through a standard police check.
-DCSI clearances must be auspiced through the organisation you intend to work for, so when applying for a clearance you will be asked what organisation and role the clearance relates to.
-The only way to obtain a DCSI clearance independently is through a Centrelink provider or recruitment agency.
+A DHS (Department of Human Services) check is a more substantial background check and assesses additional information that would not be detected through a standard police check.
+DHS clearances must be auspiced through the organisation you intend to work for, so when applying for a clearance you will be asked what organisation and role the clearance relates to.
+The only way to obtain a DHS clearance independently is through a Centrelink provider or recruitment agency.
 Here at Edge, we have initiated the clearance process for many of our temps working for organisations in sensitive areas.

-The good news is there are different types of DCSI clearances specific to each sector, so you won't need to apply and pay for a blanket clearance to cover them all.
-Simply apply and pay for the specific clearance/s relevant to your role, costing approximately $100 each.
+The good news is there are different types of DHS clearances specific to each sector, so you won't need to apply and pay for a blanket clearance to cover them all.
+Simply apply and pay for the specific clearance/s relevant to your role, each costing between $96 and $115.50 inc GST pending on the type of check.
 These include: